 Bright, clean, elegant marble floors have been one of the hottest gems on the flooring market for centuries.
 Unfortunately, most people can’t afford straight up marble flooring in their kitchen.
-I mean, if you can, please invite me over to come cook expensive food in your kitchen because that sounds wonderful.

-The truth is, there is a reason marble looks are immediately associated with a refined elegance.
+The truth is, there is a reason marble looks are immediately associated with refined elegance.
 They come with quite a bit of sticker shock.

 For sure.
 Marble is timeless.
 If you invest in a marble look, your home will always be in style.

-Concrete looks are really making their way into contemporary interior design!
+Concrete looks are making their way into contemporary interior design!
 Huge slabs of concrete tiles, concrete countertops, you name it.
 This modern, industrial look is in.

 It’s a more specific aesthetic, but a relevant one to look out for this year.